What to Do When You’re Stuck in a Dysfunctional Company: Strategies for Survival and Well-being

 2. Protect Your Mental Health

-Your mental well-being should be your top priority.
+Your mental well-being should be your top priority2.
 Here are some strategies to help protect it:

 • Set Boundaries: Clearly define your work hours and stick to them.
 Avoid bringing work home or thinking about it outside of office hours.
 Setting these boundaries helps prevent burnout and preserves your personal time.

 • Practice Mindfulness: Techniques like meditation, deep breathing exercises, or yoga can help reduce stress and keep you centered.
-Even a few minutes a day can make a significant difference in how you handle daily challenges.
+Even a few minutes a day can significantly affect how you handle daily challenges.

 • Seek Support: If you’re comfortable, share your experiences with trusted friends or family members.
 Sometimes, just talking about your frustrations can be a relief.
 Additionally, consider seeking professional help if the stress becomes overwhelming.